 To better help faculty, staff, and students to navigate working and learning from home, we have moved vital information to our home page below.
 If you can't find what you are looking for on this page, review the links on the left or submit a ticket to AskIT.

 Rent your tech

 As responses to COVID-19 call for us to shift more of our education online, we’re shifting the ways we support you getting online.
-You can rent a laptop and/or a wifi hotspot for the semester to keep you connected right through final exams (which are all online for Fall 2020).
+You can rent a laptop and/or a wifi hotspot for the semester to keep you connected right through final exams.
 It’s like having a computer lab you can take with you.

 Additionally, for those who do not have a smartphone capable of running the FLC app for symptom tracking, we have loaner wifi-only smartphones available.
 Details below...